Quantum geometry of moduli spaces of local systems and representation theory: Cluster Poisson structure of the space via amalgamation

 Here $\overline F^{(a)}_k$ is the one dimensional subspace in the two dimensional quotient $V_2/(F^{(a_1-1)}_1\oplus F^{(a_3-1)}_3)$ obtained by projection of the subspace $F^{(a)}_k$.
 It is easy to show that

 Therefore Lemma \ref{12.21.08.3} implies that the cluster coordinates assigned after the amalgamation to the vertices at the edges of the ideal triangulation are the coordinates from \cite{FG03a}.
 This boils down to $X_{a_1, a_3} = X_{a_1, 0, a_3}X_{a_1, a_3, 0}$ since these coordinates are products of the cluster coordinates (\ref{1.4.09.2}).
-Summarising, we obtain the following result.
+Summarising, we get